MicrosoftDocs/office-developer-client-docs/docs/project/create-a-sharepoint-hosted-project-server-add-in.md

 - Verify that the Project Web App instance you will be using for development and testing is accessible in the browser.

-For information about using the online tools, see [How to: Set up an environment for developing apps for SharePoint on Office 365](http://msdn.microsoft.com/en-us/library/fp161179.aspx).
+For information about using the online tools, see [Set up an environment for developing apps for SharePoint on Office 365](http://msdn.microsoft.com/en-us/library/fp161179.aspx).
 For a walkthrough of building a simple app for Project Server that uses the online tools, see the EPMSource blog series, [Building your first Project Server app](http://epmsource.com/2012/11/20/building-your-first-project-server-app-part-zerothe-introduction/).

 ## Using Visual Studio to create a Project Server app
 <a name="pj15_StatusingApp_UsingVisualStudio"> </a>